-The role of the Teacher is to:
+The role of the teacher is to:

-- Continue to strive to deliver consistently excellent lessons in accordance with the Teaching and Learning Policy; - Engage with CPD training to ensure proficiency in delivering effective blended and distance learning; - Collaborate with colleagues to design and develop high-quality blended and distance learning experiences for Pupils, in accordance with Year Group medium term plans; - Plan and deliver blended and distance learning experiences for all Pupils, including those with additional learning needs, taking into account Individual Educational Plans (IEP) and ensuring that Pupils' needs are fully catered for; - Communicate with and provide timely feedback to Pupils in line with the Marking and Feedback Policy; - Carefully monitor Pupils' work completion and deadline compliance; - Communicate with Pupils and Parents/Carers, as appropriate, as per the Behaviour Policy, to ensure engagement and progress with the blended and distance learning experience.
+- continue to strive to deliver consistently excellent lessons in accordance with the Teaching & Learning policy; - engage with CPD training to ensure proficiency in delivering effective blended and distance learning; - collaborate with colleagues to design and develop high-quality blended and distance learning experiences for pupils, in accordance with year group medium term plans; - plan and deliver blended and distance learning experiences for all pupils, including those with additional learning needs, taking into account Individual Educational Plans (IEP) and ensuring that pupils' needs are fully catered for; - communicate with, and provide timely feedback to, pupils in line with the Marking and Feedback Policy; - carefully monitor pupils' work completion and deadline compliance; - communicate with pupils and parents, as appropriate, as per the Behaviour Policy, to ensure engagement and progress with the blended and distance learning experience.

 Teachers will not be able to respond to multiple requests for assistance.
-Questions can be asked of the Teacher via Google Classroom, but the expectation of an immediate response should be lowered.
-If unsure about what to do with a task, Pupils should be encouraged to: Read questions and instructions carefully; research the answer to the question; or, collaborate with a friend/another Pupil/classmate.
+Questions can be asked of the teacher via Google Classroom, but the expectation of an immediate response should be lowered.
+If unsure about what to do with a task, pupils should be encouraged to: read questions and instructions carefully; research the answer to the question; or, collaborate with a friend/another pupil/classmate.